 Amazon ASIN (Amazon Standard Identification Number)

-Barcode Options for Amazon FBA Private Label sellers
+Barcode Options for Amazon Private Label sellers

 Registering a GS1 code through GS1 is a cost of doing business.
 If you are not prepared to purchase a valid GS1 code for your branded products, consider NOT selling FBA Private Label until you can.